NickolaiBeloguzov/robust-json/README.md

 * **Properties**:
   * **JsonFileParser.file_formats**
-    This property lists all file extensions supported by this module if form of an array.
+    This property lists all file extensions supported by this module in form of an array.
 At the moment only _.json_ and _.txt_ files are supported.
 This is used during class initialization to determine if file can pe processed.
   * **JsonFileParser.path**
     This property returns source file path
   * **JsonFileParser.active_json**